Nic30/hwtHls/doc/index.rst

 * [Shang] - Shang user LLVM on machine level.
 And thus the code generator is based on pattern rewrites however it does not have equivalent of an additional instruction synchronization. and any extra synchronization has to be explicitely specified in user code.

-* [Dynamic][SpecDataFlow] - Uses one ready-valid handshake which may result in high overhead in the simple parts of the program.
+* [AHIR] - Uses only ready-valid handshake which may result in high overhead in the simple parts of the program.
+  Hardcodes the implementation of control passing between SSA block segments.

+* [Dynamic][SpecDataFlow] - Uses only ready-valid handshake.
 In addition the handshake is integrated with speculation and out-of-order execution only under strict conditions.
 Namely two mentioned techniques only work for a single external memory using LSU.

 .. [ctoverilog] https://github.com/udif/ctoverilog.git